RSS772/RSS772/README.md

 ## 💡 Projects

 ### **File Processing and Word Counter Application**
-- A Java-based application for text file processing and word frequency analysis.
+- Designed a Java-based application for text file processing and word frequency analysis &Implemented modular components for stockword management,filereading,and output generation.

-- **Technologies**: Java (BufferedReader, HashSet)
+- Used Buffered Reader and Buffered Writer for efficient filehandling & Optimized stockword lookups using HashSet for faster performance

+ ### **SEARCH ENGINE WEB APPLICATION**
+- DevelopedasearchengineusingJavaServlets,JSP,andMySQL
+- Implemented user authentication system with secure login and registration
+- Designed and optimized database schema for storing search history
+- Ensured smooth and efficient search query processing with pagination

 ### **AI as a Service (AIaaS)**
-- SaaS platform offering AI tools for various use cases, built with Next.js and Tailwind CSS.
+- Developed a full- Stack AI plat form with tools for image,video, conversation, music, and codegeneration.
+- Implemented a SaaS model with both free and subscription-based access.
+- Integrated authentication (Clerk) and payment processing (Stripe) for secure transactions
+- Designed a scalable and user-friendly UI using Next.js and Tailwind CSS
 - **Technologies**: Next.js, Stripe, Clerk

-### **Car Rental System**
-- A responsive web app for booking car rentals.
-- **Technologies**: HTML, CSS, JavaScript

 ### **Java Chatting Application**
 - Real-time chat application with a user-friendly interface.
 - **Technologies**: Core Java (Swing, AWT, Socket Programming)

 ---